 Bus routes skirt the area’s boundaries, but they do not travel through Chinatown.
 Access for taxis and cars is limited to the main streets.

 Chinatown boasts buildings and streets decorated with Chinese symbols such as dragons and lanterns.
 Keep an eye out for the street signs, which are written in English and Chinese.

 Find stone lions and Chinese-style gates as you explore the area.
 Don’t miss the Chinatown gate on Wardour Street, completed in 2016 and built in traditional Qing dynasty style by Chinese artisans.
 All these impressive decorations make perfect photo opportunities and give an insight into Chinese culture, particularly during seasonal celebrations.

 What's on in Chinatown London: events

-In 2020, Chinese New Year falls on 25 January, with the main Chinese New Year London festivities taking place on 26 January.
+In 2024, Chinese New Year falls on 10 February, with the Chinese New Year London festivities taking place around that date.

 Events include a spectacular parade with floats and lion dances, live performances in Trafalgar Square, and entertainment across the West End and around Chinatown, as well as pop-up food and craft stalls.

 The area is also adorned with hundreds of red lanterns all year round, making for the perfect photo opportunity.

 There are also plenty of other events in Chinatown throughout the year, including the Mid-Autumn Festival with delicious mooncakes and live performances.